tcr/mug/README.md

 Why?
 ----

-* Faster than Rhino, sacrificing ECMAScript conformity/Java interoperability.
+* Faster than Rhino, sacrificing ECMAScript conformity for speed.
-* Compiled JavaScript has little overhead as possible compared to a full engine to support eval() constructs).
+* Compiled JavaScript has as little overhead as possible compared to a full interpreter.
 Preferrable for embedded devices.
 * It's a neat party trick.

 Roadmap